jorisvandijk/joriscodes/docs/intro.md

 ---

 # Welcome
 This website is a collection of notes, tips and tricks that I've collected over the years.
-It mainly focusses on Linux, software, coding, programming and other computer related topics.
+It mainly focuses on Linux, software, coding, programming and other computer related topics.
 It is a second brain, if you will.
 Feel free to use it for your own purposes.
 If you have any suggestions, questions or other feedback, please let me know.

 ## Dotfiles
 I have several computers and for now they use different dotfiles.
 Currently my Thinkpad dotfiles are most up to date.
 In the future I will streamline this somehow.